demosense/notion2pandas/README.md

-# notion2pandas
+# pandas-notion

-notion2pandas is a Python package that retrieves data from a Notion database and converts it into a pandas DataFrame.
+pandas-notion is a Python package that retrieves data from a Notion database and converts it into a pandas DataFrame.
 It simplifies the process of extracting and transforming data from Notion, allowing for easy data analysis and manipulation using pandas.

 ## Usage

-To use notion2pandas, you need to have:
+To use pandas-notion, you need to have:

 - A Notion integration token.
 - The ID of the Notion database you want to access.